Shakiba97/CET-593-MMSVCC/README.md

 After adjusting the simulation input files, you need to manually adjust the optimization files located in /agent/gams_models:
 4- `unified_four_legs_three_lanes_slower_Pedestrians.gms` for the Cuncurrent phasing, and `unified_four_legs_three_lanes_slower_Pedestrians (Exclusive).gms` for Exclusive phasing:
 Equation 23e should be adjusted based on right of ways of each vehicle lane r(j,k) and each pedestrian crossing q(m,k) based on their corresponding green phase p(l,k).
-Equation 23e should be adjusted based on right of ways of each vehicle lane r(j,k) and each pedestrian crossing q(m,k) based on their corresponding green phase p(l,k).
 For lane indexes: check their order of storing in self.network_graph[inter_id][‘incoming_veh’] which are the incoming vehicle lanes to the intersection in sumo_network_reader.py. then based on their order, their index will start from 1 to the total number of lanes.
 It should be the same order of their appearance in the SUMO network file you generated as well.
 For phase indexes: The index is again based on the order of appearance of green phases in the additional file for signal phasing.
 For crossing indexes: the dictionary "crossing_number_map" (line 172 of single_intersection.py) should give you that.